e-REDMAP: Anticipatory care planning in the Community

 Can we talk about how you would like to be cared for in the future?

-Is there anything you do not want to happen or wish to avoid?
+Is there anything you don't want to happen or wish to avoid?

-What would he/she say about this situation, if we could ask him/her?
+What do you think (person’s name) would say about this situation, if we could ask them?

 What we can do is...

 That may help, but what could happen is…